 Ho: “the distribution of Ruffe into the sexes differs among the three locations” vs Ha: “the distribution of Ruffe into the sexes DOES not differ among the three locations”.

-A Chi squared test is required because (i) a categorical variable was recorded (male or female) (ii) and three locations were sampled(Allouez,Interstate and Whaleback).
+A Chi square test is required because (i) a categorical variable was recorded (male or female) (ii) and three locations were sampled(Allouez,Interstate and Whaleback).

 The date appears to be from an observational study with some randomization (Ruffe were collected from different locations around Lake Superior).

-There are at least five individuals in each cell (Table 8).
+There are at least five individuals in each cell of the expected table (Table 8).

 The statistic is the observed frequency table(Table9)